letoram/durden/float.md

 that the selected window will be shrunk by half in one axis so that the old window and new window together share space.

+# Relayouter
+Another advfloat enabled script is a relayouter that repositions and possibly resizes windows to fit some dynamic layout heuristic each time the command is invoked.
+The available heuristics can be found (and triggered) via
+<i>global/workspace/float/layouter</i>.

+# Action Regions
+Cursor action regions are another advfloat enabled script, that currently requires some manual scripting to be useful.
+The basic idea is that they define hidden squares, that when activated via some mouse action e.g. mouse over, mouse out, mouse drag, etc. will trigger some other menu path.

+Look inside <i>tools/advfloat/cregions_def.lua</i> for the script file to edit in order to define action regions.
+The regions can be enabled or disabled globally via the <i>global/config/workspaces/float/action_region</i> path.

+# Grid-Fit
+This advfloat- tool is a riff on the grid- plugin for Compiz.
+It works by splitting the screen into 9 dominant regions (nw, n, ne, w, c, e, sw, s, se).
+When activated, the selected window will be positioned and sized inside the corresponding region.
+These actions are best bound to the numpad, and the relevant menu paths can be found in <i>global/workspace/gridlign/...</i>.

+If the action is repeated in quick succession (timeout ~10 seconds) the window will be further repositioned within the constraints of this cell recursively.
+By activating the special 'back' path, one or several such recurses can be reverted.

+# Hide Target
+This advfloat- tool can be configured via
+<i>global/settings/workspaces/float/hide_target</i> and determines the behavior
+of the <i>target/window/hide</i> action.
+By default, it does nothing, but can be set to hide or 'minimize' the window to a statusbar button region, or as some other UI element.

 # Future Changes
 The float mode is treated with a lesser priority than the rest, but as the durden development settles and drifts towards maintenance and upkeep, the